maxking/weeclient/README.md

-weechat-go
+weeclient
 ==========

-Weechat-go is a relay client for [Weechat](https://weechat.org).
+Weeclient is a relay client for [Weechat](https://weechat.org).

 Dependencies